 The club continues to restore a few more original bunkers each year and has undertaken a massive tree removal program to address issues of sunlight and to open up the landscape to view."

 With tight twisting fairways and undulating terrain, St George’s is a man and woman-sized test of golf.
 The club has proudly played host to the Canadian Open on five occasions (most recently in 2010) and the LPGA Classic also on five occasions.
-The Canadian Open returns to St George's in 2020 but was cancelled due to COVID-19.
+The Canadian Open was to return to St George's in 2020 but was cancelled due to COVID-19.
 St George's will host the event in 2021 and 2024.

 Today’s layout measures a tad more than 7,000 yards from the back tees and with par set at 71, St George’s really is a serious challenge, especially at the two demanding closing holes, which were both par fives, but now they are each taxing par fours, having been converted for the Canadian Open. #17 measures 486 yards and its devilishly narrow, crowned green calls for an exacting approach The home hole is just as tough (465 yards uphill) to a steep, heavily bunkered green.